-The Isolated Analog Control uses the Analog Control connector (J1).
+The Isolated Analog Control uses the Analog Interface connector (J1).
 This option fully isolates remote control signals and allows control of units not connected to a common ground.
 Control ground is isolated from power ground, which protects against potential damage from systems with high electrical noise or large ground loop currents.
-The isolated analog control is standard on digital option board, SG compatible board, and EtherCAT option.
+The isolated analog control is standard on digital option board, SG compatible board.